-Academic Dishonesty: Academic dishonesty is any form of cheating which results in students giving or receiving unauthorized assistance in an academic exercise or receiving credit for work which is not their own.
-In cases of academic dishonesty, the instructor will inform the chair of the department prior to implementation of punitive action.
-Academic dishonesty is grounds for disciplinary action by both the instructor and the Dean of Student Services and Enrollment Management.
-Any student judged to have engaged in academic dishonesty may receive a failing grade for the work in question, a failing grade for the course, or any other lesser penalty which the instructor finds appropriate.
+Academic Dishonesty: Academic dishonesty is any form of cheating that results in students giving or receiving unauthorized assistance in an academic exercise or receiving credit for work which is not their own.
+In cases of academic dishonesty, the instructor will follow protocol as identified by their department.
+Academic dishonesty is grounds for disciplinary action by both the instructor and the Director of Student Conduct and Community Standards.
+Any student found to have engaged in academic dishonesty may receive a failing grade for the work in question, a failing grade for the course, or any other lesser penalty which the instructor finds appropriate.
 To dispute an accusation of academic dishonesty, the student should first consult with the instructor.
-If the dispute remains unresolved, the student may then state his or her case to the department chair (or the dean if the department chair is the instructor of the course).
+If the dispute remains unresolved, the student may then state their case to the department chair (or the dean if the department chair is the instructor of the course).
+A student may appeal a grade through the Academic Appeals Board, if eligible.